SimonDarksideJ/monogame.github.io/documentation/articles/monogame/howto/input/HowTo_DetectClicked3DObject.md

     Ray pickRay = new Ray(nearPoint, direction);
     ```

-8. Loop throught each object in the scene using the **Intersects** method to check whether the [Ray](xref:Microsoft.Xna.Framework.Ray) intersects each object.
+8. Loop through each object in the scene using the **Intersects** method to check whether the [Ray](xref:Microsoft.Xna.Framework.Ray) intersects each object.

 9. If the [Ray](xref:Microsoft.Xna.Framework.Ray) intersects an object, check whether it is the closest object intersected so far.
 If it is, store the object and the distance at which it was intersected, replacing any previously stored object.